Wail0-0/esx_aircraftshop/esx_aircraftshop/README.md

 # Legal:
 ### License
-esx_aircraftshop - Aircraft | dealer for servers based on ESX.
+esx_aircrafthop - aircraft | shop for ESX

+Copyright (C) 2015-2020 Jérémie N'gadi

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.